 Recreational use of cannabis is prohibited in most countries.
 However, many countries have adopted a policy of decriminalization to make possession of small amounts of cannabis a non-criminal offence.
 Others have much more severe penalties, even imprisonment for several years.
 CBD as a non-psychoactive cannabinoid is usually not used in the same way and does not receive the same harsh treatment from the authorities.

-Besides CBD being legal in Spain, it is also legal (at least to some degree) in the following European countries: Austria, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Northern Ireland, Norway, Poland, Portugal, Romania, Slovenia, Sweden, Switzerland, and United Kingdom.
+Besides CBD being legal in Spain, it is also legal (at least to some degree) in the following European countries: Austria, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Northern Ireland, Norway, Poland, Portugal, Romania, Slovenia, Sweden, Switzerland, and United Kingdom.

 In conclusion, the use and production of CBD-rich products are entirely legal in Spain as long as the product is designed for topical use only, for example, skincare products and medicinal balms and oils and it contains less than 0,2% of THC.

 The agency in charge of regulating topical CBD in Spain is the Medicines Agency.
 This agency is stating which products are legal in Spain, and which are not.
 The agency is planning to make medical cannabis legal, though, which is a step forward.